Learning Center

 In today's complex digital advertising landscape, publishers need to keep a close eye on their revenue performance through multiple lenses.
 While there are countless metrics you could track, focusing on the most impactful indicators helps cut through the noise and identify both problems and opportunities quickly.

-Whether you're looking to catch revenue-killing issues before they become catastrophic or seeking opportunities to optimize your yield, these key metrics form the foundation of effective ad revenue monitoring.
-Here are the essential advertising metrics every publisher should be tracking, along with when and how to use them:
+Whether you're looking to catch revenue-killing issues before they become catastrophic or seeking opportunities to optimize your yield, these key metrics form the foundation of effective ad revenue monitoring:

-• Session CPM/RPS: (Our focus in this article) The gold standard metric that measures revenue earned per 1,000 user sessions, helping you understand how each visitor session contributes to revenue regardless of how many pages they view.
+• Session CPM/RPS: The gold standard metric that measures revenue earned per 1,000 user sessions, helping you understand how each visitor session contributes to revenue regardless of how many pages they view.
 This provides insight into user engagement value and should be checked weekly.

-• Pageview CPM/RPM: (Benchmarks also shown below for this metric) Shows how much revenue you earn per 1,000 pageviews.
+• Pageview CPM/RPM: Shows how much revenue you earn per 1,000 pageviews.
 This metric helps isolate ad performance from traffic changes and should be monitored daily, with a 10% or greater decrease being cause for immediate investigation.

 • Ad Unit CPM: Breaks down revenue performance for individual ad placements, helping identify which specific units are driving or dragging down overall performance.
 This should be monitored monthly with special attention paid to units that contribute the highest percentage of total revenue.